top of page

 Children and Dogs: Building Safe, Happy Relationship

-Children and dogs can form wonderful bonds and learn a great deal from growing up together.
+Building a Happy Home: Children and Dogs Together Children and dogs can form wonderful bonds and learn a great deal from growing up together.
 To make that relationship safe and positive, clear rules and thoughtful management are essential.
 Dogs and children experience the world very differently, so adults need to set everyone up for success.
-This guide explores the benefits, the common pitfalls, and the practical steps you can take to help children and dogs live together safely and happily.
-The Benefits of Children and Dogs
+This guide explores the benefits, the common pitfalls, and the practical steps you can take to help children and dogs live together safe

 Jan 155 min read

-A labrador and a border terrier puppy meeting nose to nose next to a ball pit.
 Bringing home a puppy is exciting, overwhelming, and often a little confusing.
 One of the biggest areas new owners feel pressure around is socialisation.
-You might have heard that you need to expose your puppy to everything as quickly as possible before the “window closes”.
+You might have heard that you need to expose your puppy to everything as quickly as possible before the “window closes.”
 This advice often leads to rushed experiences that do more harm than good.
-In this blog we’ll look at what puppy socialisation
+In this blog, we’ll explore what puppy socialisation and habituation actually mean, why they matter, and how to do them in a way t

 Jan 85 min read